Link Roundups: Learn How to Get Quality Links Using Them

 As you can imagine, you need a much more streamlined process and a software that will help you automate the process.

-First of all, you need to make a list of prospects you’d like to participate in your expert roundup post.
+First of all, you need to make a list of prospects you’d like to participate in your SEO expert roundup post.

-For the sake of example, we’ll assume that you want to create a roundup post around SEO; thus, you’re looking for SEO experts who’ve already contributed to a roundup around SEO topics.
+For the sake of example, we’ll assume that you want to create a roundup blog post around SEO; thus, you’re looking for SEO experts who’ve already contributed to a roundup around SEO topics.

 Search Operator for Expert Roundups